mxenabled/web-widget-sdk/README.md

 - Ensure you are serving your application's HTML from a web server and not loading it from your file system.
 - Ensure your application's [`Referrer-Policy`][referrer_policy] is one that allows origin information to be passed to the widget.
+We recommend using the default, which is `strict-origin-when-cross-origin`.

 ---